-Improvements we have made to the unit include:
+Improvements we have made to the unit from last year include:

-- 1. On-campus students are interviewed in the lab about their assessed work.
-Interviews will be longer for the assessed practical exercises issued later in the semester; - 2.
-The topic of inheritance may be introduced but there will be no practical assignment required or assessment on this topic; - 3.
-Change of textbook to Lewis, dePasquale and Chase.
-This provides clearly presented programming examples, followed by output, a sample run or screen shot as appropriate; - 4.
-A redevopment of the lecture notes and teaching resources that aligns with the textbook format; - 5.
-Revedopment of some of the lab exercises to incorporate more testing and debugging of programs; - 6.
-Introducing classes and objects earlier in the semester to reduce the amount of new and perhaps more complex material that was covered in the later part of the semester; - 7.
-Issuing a unit mid-semester test to identify students at risk; and
+1. On-campus students are interviewed in the lab about their assessed work.
+Interviews will be longer for the assessed practical exercises issued later in the semester;

+2. The topic of inheritance may be introduced at the discretion of the unit leader in week 12 the "free topic" week but there will be no practical assignment required or assessment on this topic;

+3. Change of textbook to Lewis, dePasquale and Chase.
+This provides clearly presented programming examples, followed by output, a sample run or screen shot as appropriate;

+4. A redevopment of the lecture notes and teaching resources to align with the textbook content;

+5. Revedopment of some of the lab exercises to incorporate more testing and debugging of programs;

+6. Introducing classes and objects earlier in the semester to reduce the amount of new and perhaps more complex material that was covered in the later part of the semester;

-FIT9008 Computer programming 1 - Semester 2, 2008
+7. Issuing a unit mid-semester test to identify students at risk; and